h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 4\.
 How do those Shapley local values compare to their perspective Shapley Global values?
 Are the local Shapley values leaning towards defaulting even though the Shapley global values are leaning towards not defaulting?
 How do the local Shapley values compare to the local K-LIME values?

-### Task 7 summary:

-Shapley local variables are locally accurate and globally consistent If the dataset changes slightly the variable importance can be expected to not reshuffle Shapley local values should be good enough to create reason codes Shapley values operate on the trained model itself and are more exact compared to surrogate models which are more approximate
+In conclusion, Shapley local variables are locally accurate and globally consistent If the dataset changes slightly the variable importance can be expected to not reshuffle Shapley local values should be good enough to create reason codes Shapley values operate on the trained model itself and are more exact compared to surrogate models which are more approximate